Richardjegede/vite-FireBase-CRUD-with-Authentication/README.md

 # vite + firebase

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is an interesting Backend project with FIREBASE as the Backend for this web application.
+I built this using Vite.Js as the user interface framework. and firebase as the Backend

 Currently, two official plugins are available: